codeforamerica/form-flow-starter/README.md

 ### Using Live Templates ###

-Once you have Live Templates installed on your IntelliJ IDE, in `.html` files you can use our Live Templates by typing `cfa:` and a list of templates to autofill will show itself.
+Once you have Live Templates installed on your IntelliJ IDE, in (`.html`, `.java`) files you can use our Live Templates by typing `cfa:` and a list of templates to autofill will show itself.

 ### Contribute new Live Templates ###